Dyrcona/gitdemo/Examples/interactive-rebase-with-edit.md

 1. Reset the commit pointer to the previous commit.
 This loses the commit message and unstages the changed files so that you can make changes.
 2. Overwrite the changes to the `marc_export.in` file by checking out the file as it existed in the now current commit.
-3. Add all of the changed files to be commited.
+3. Add all of the changed files to be committed.
 This step is necessary because of the previous reset.
 4. Commit the changed files.

 ```